sphinx-doc/sphinx/doc/config.rst

    v{<revision>} documentation'`, where the placeholders are replaced by the config values of the same name.

+.. confval:: html_short_title

+   A shorter "title" for the HTML docs.
+This is used in for links in the header and in the HTML Help docs.
+If not given, it defaults to the value of :confval:`html_title`.

+   .. versionadded:: 0.4

 .. confval:: html_style

    The style sheet to use for HTML pages.
 A file of that name must exist either